Why Europe Leads the Way in Construction Reusable Hoarding

 While the North American construction industry uses labour intensive construction hoarding like plywood or drywall systems, Europe has been pioneering the use of reusable hoarding; a faster, more economical alternative called modular hoarding.

-1. Modular construction hoarding has been the standard in Europe.
+- Modular construction and reusable hoarding has been the standard in Europe.

 In Europe, construction hoarding can reach up to 16 feet in height.
 Compared to the North American construction hoarding standard, that is almost double in size.
 The double space gives room for more advertising and better guerilla marketing campaigns.
 In addition, the advertising graphics are applied to the modular hoarding without the need of additional materials such as crezon boards.
 The modular hoarding panels create a smooth surface which also eliminates the need to paint drywall prior to graphics application.